artsy/artsy.github.io/_posts/2020-08-20-review-apps-post.markdown

 work.

-For example, Team A's new list of art auctions might require an API endpoint in another service to be deployed for the their part of the deploy of Service S to be safe to deploy.
+For example, Team A's new list of art auctions might require an API endpoint in another Service Z to be deployed for their part of the deploy of Service S to be safe to deploy.
 Team B's bugfix might just requires a quick visual confirmation.

 Suffice to say, it's _hard to independently confirm that another team's work is